TOK ENDGAME:

 The class activities on this page should be approached only after working through TOK Essay essentials.

-The planning strategies on this page can be tackled “as is,” or rolled out in stages—with each section building on the next, over several weeks—perhaps adjusted by the class teacher with specific reference to individual prescribed titles.
+The planning strategies on this page can be tackled “as is,” or rolled out in stages—with each section building on the next, over several weeks—perhaps fine-tuned by the TOK teacher with specific reference to individual prescribed titles.

 Overview of TOK Essay strategy